 Novel and Emerging Treatments for Sleepiness in Primary Hypersomnias

 As the brain systems regulating sleepiness and wakefulness are better understood, scientists will be in a better position to design treatments that target key portions of this system.
-For example, based on the role of histamine in keeping people awake (and hence the common side effect of antihistamines such as diphenhydramine causing sleepiness), medications that act on histamine are under development for the treatment of excessive sleepiness.
-One such medication, pitolisant, is approved for the treatment of narcolepsy in Europe, but is not currently approved in the U.S. for any disorder.
-Pitolisant improved sleepiness in approximately ⅓ of IH patients whose symptoms did not respond well to other medications.
+For example, based on the role of histamine in keeping people awake (and hence the common side effect of antihistamines such as diphenhydramine causing sleepiness), medications that act on histamine are under development for the treatment of excessive sleepiness (see pitolisant, as the first in this class, above).

-In the case of the primary hypersomnias related to excess activity of the GABA system, medications that could counteract this activity have potential to improve sleepiness.
+In the case of the primary hypersomnias related to excess activity of the GABA system, medications that could counteract this activity have the potential to improve sleepiness.
 The antibiotic clarithromycin has been shown in a small, randomized trial to improve sleepiness and quality of life more than placebo.
-Another medication with actions on the GABA system, flumazenil, has also been used to treat sleepiness in IH patients whose sleepiness is not controlled with other medications.
+Another medication which acts on the GABA system, flumazenil, has also been used to treat sleepiness in IH patients whose sleepiness is not controlled with other medications.

-Although behavioral approaches have not been shown to improve EDS in people with IH, there may be benefits from therapy in learning to cope with this chronic disease.
+Although behavioral approaches have not been shown to improve EDS in people with IH, different types of therapy may help people learn to cope with this chronic disease.
 For example, in CBT (cognitive behavioral therapy), one goal of therapy is to help patients learn to reduce their negative emotional responses (e.g. frustration, anger, depression) to their disease symptoms.
-This and other therapy styles can help people learn coping skills and adjust to the sometimes large lifestyle changes brought on by IH symptoms.
+This and other types of therapy can help people learn coping skills and adjust to the sometimes large lifestyle changes brought on by IH symptoms.
+(Read more HERE.)

-Finally, because symptoms of IH can affect school, work, and relationships, it can be important to educate people beyond the patient about IH.
-Some people with IH require educational or work accommodations so they can be successful in reaching their career goals, which requires a conversation between healthcare providers and school or employer about what IH is and how the symptoms affect people.
-Spouses, parents, and close friends also sometimes benefit from education about IH, so they can better understand IH symptoms and how these symptoms affect their loved one.
+Finally, because symptoms of IH can affect school, work, and relationships, it is important to educate everyone who might regularly interact with people with IH about this sleep disorder.
+Since some people with IH require educational and/or work accommodations so they can be successful in reaching their career goals, this may require a conversation between healthcare providers and school and/or employer about what IH is and how the symptoms affect people.
+Similarly, spouses, partners, parents, and close friends can also benefit from learning more about IH, so they can better understand IH symptoms and how these symptoms may affect their loved one.

 - A Practical Guide to the Therapy of Narcolepsy and Hypersomnia Syndromes by Emmanuel Mignot.
 Neurotherapeutics (2012) 9:739–752.